lethedata/x220_x230-Mod_Kits/README.md

 ### Nitrocaster: LVDS and EDP

 Uses LVDS and EDP to control brightness.
-[VBT modifications](https://review.coreboot.org/c/coreboot/+/28950/22..23//COMMIT_MSG#b18) should not be used.
+[VBT modifications](firmware-VBT_patch.md) should NOT be used.
 May require an aditional mod to deal with [VCC Power](firmware-VCC_Power.md).

 - [Nitrocaster](images/nitrocaster-nitrocaster.png) : [nitrocaster store](https://nitrocaster.me/store/x220-x230-fhd-mod-kit.html) [(archive)](https://archive.is/TbwNl)